convergencelabs/convergence-server/README.md

 com.convergencelabs.server.testkit.ConvergenceDevServer
 ```

+### Persistent Data
+By default the Convergence Dev Server will delete the OrientDB database(s) when it starts up.
+IF you would like to retain data between runs set the following java property:

+`-Dconvergence.dev-server.persistent = true`

 ### Embedded Orient DB
 In order to use the OrientDB web interface, the OrientDB Studio plugin must be loaded.
 The plugin is a dependency of the Convergence Server project but must be copied into the "target/orientdb/plugins" directory.
 As a convenience, there is an SBT task available to do this.
 To initialize the Orient DB plugins run the following SBT Command: